Hilderston, West Lothian: Inspections and assays

 The London goldsmith and Master of the Mint Richard Martin volunteered to assay the Hilderston ore in June 1608.
 Sir William Bowyer visited in July and thought the vein was as impressive as anything he had seen in Germany.
 He would ship samples to England as ballast at a low cost.
 Bowyer was at the mine when the Earl of Dunbar visited on 1 August.
 He found a "clew" or hank of thread "of silver wire as though it had been drawn by a goldsmith".

 A Scottish chronicle mentions ore sent from the silver mine at "Binnie" to the Tower of London by the Earl of Dunbar at this time.
+The Earl of Salisbury was confident about the rich vein, and even supposed in a letter to Richard Spencer and Ralph Winwood that another mine might be found.

 William Bowyer rode to "Grinston", Cranston near Pathhead, to speak to the Earl of Dunbar about the mines.
 William Godolphin came later in August and met up with Bowyer, and was also impressed.
 The German expert Martin Smeddell came to meet Godolphin, summoned from working at nearby "Killeith" or Kinleith burn, a stream that joins the Water of Leith at Currie.
 Efforts were also made to open mines at Calder Moor and at the Water of "Even" or Avon.

 Hilderston ore was assayed at the Tower of London by Thomas Russell and Andrew Palmer in August and September.
 The English ambassador in Venice Henry Wotton read the Earl of Salisbury's report of the mine and assay to the Doge at the end of August, emphasising the "undoubted truth" that the vein of silver was rich and the hopes that it was as rich and dependable as those of the Indies.
 98 barrels of ore had been shipped to London.
 In September, Palmer sent the results of a "private assay" to the Earl of Salisbury.
 Palmer advised Salisbury to withhold information about the assay and prevent Thomas Knyvet at the Tower Mint releasing Scottish ore to refiners before further tests were completed.

 On 7 October 1608 eight German miners were sent to Scotland from the Duke of Saxony, a brother-in-law of Anne of Denmark.
 The team leader or overseer of the Saxony miners was Henry Starky or Starchy.
 The French ambassador, Boderie, sent an agent, Robert le Maçon, Sieur de la Fontaine, who had known George Bruce of Carnock for 20 years, to inspect the mines and countryside in October 1608.
 Richard Martin reported an adverse assay and technical difficulties in October.
 After doubtful smelting experiments in an ironmaster's furnace at Maresfield in Sussex, in December, it was apparent that the Hilderston ore was of varying quality.